1969 International Meeting of Communist and Workers Parties

 On 5–17 June 1969, an International Meeting of Communist and Workers Parties was held in Moscow.
 The meeting occurred in the aftermath of the Sino-Soviet split and the Prague Spring in 1968.
 The preceding international meeting, held in Moscow in 1960, had been dominated by disputes between the Communist Party of the Soviet Union on one hand and the Chinese Communist Party (CCP) and the Party of Labour of Albania on the other.
 By this time the split between the two poles had been finalized.
 Pro-CCP elements were absent from this event.
 However the phenomenon of Eurocommunism had begun to emerge, which was notable amongst some of the delegations present.

 Notably the Workers' Party of Korea and the Workers Party of Vietnam, both cautious at the time to take a stand in the Sino-Soviet conflict, were absent.

 The two main points of discussion of the conference was the strategy of cooperation with anti-imperialist forces and the centenary celebrations of the birth of Lenin.
-On both issues, the conference passed a document.
-The document on the Lenin birth centenary was passed unanimously, but the document on the alliances between communist parties and anti-imperialist forces was not signed by the Norwegian, Dominican and British delegations.
+On both issues, the conference approved a document.
+The document on the Lenin birth centenary was approved unanimously, but the document on the alliances between communist parties and anti-imperialist forces was not signed by the Norwegian, Dominican and British delegations.
 The Italian, Sammarinese, Austrian and Reunionese delegations only signed one of the four parts of the document.